KCreate/stackvm/design/execution.md

 The `ret` instruction restores the `fp` register to the value that's inside the current stack frame, pops off as many bytes as the argument count specifies and jumps to the return address.

+## Syscalls

+The `exit` syscall stops the machine's execution and stores the exit code in the `r0` register.